Why Avoiding Fluval Stratum is GOOD for Your Aquarium

 On the surface, Fluval Shrimp Stratum might seem reasonably priced.
 For a 4kg bag, the cost is competitive, particularly when compared to other high-quality shrimp substrates on the market.
 However, the true cost-effectiveness of a substrate is not just about the initial price but also its longevity and performance.

 In terms of performance, Fluval Shrimp Stratum has some strong points.
-Its pH-lowering capabilities can be a significant benefit if your tap water tends to be on the hard, alkaline side.
+Its pH-lowering capabilities can be a significant benefit if your tap waterOpens in a new tab. tends to be on the hard, alkaline side.
 The substrate also has an appealing aesthetic and texture, creating a pleasing environment for your shrimp.

 However, where Fluval Shrimp Stratum falls short in terms of cost-effectiveness is its longevity, particularly concerning nutrient content.
 After about three months in my tank, the substrate seemed to lose its nutrient content, resulting in yellowing plants and reduced biofilm and algae growth.
 This means that for the best health of your tank, you might need to replace or supplement the substrate sooner than with other substrates.
 This adds to the ongoing cost and maintenance time.